jaynamm/SoList/README.md

 * 191109 - applied open calendar on CalendarFragment and then get list for date on ListFragment, but calendar incomplete.
 * 191112 - i think twice what apps i want to develop
 * 191125 - i applied list status. but, i found the wrong source between app and database. so stupid...
-* 191126 - I have tried it many times but nothing has changed.
+* 191126 - I have tried it many times but nothing has changed. so i created a new project to follow from the start.
 </details>

 ### Project TODO